NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 Can be called to disable editing of the group via Natron's graphical user interface.
 This is handy to prevent users from accidentally breaking the sub-graph.
 This can always be reverted by editing the python script associated.
+The user will still be able to see the internal node graph but will not be able to unlock it.